shariq1989/cookbook/content/recipe/aloo_qeema.md

 #### Can I freeze ground keema?

 You sure can.
 First, allow the qeema to cool completely, and then add it to a freezer-safe container or bag.
 To prevent freezer burn, layer plastic wrap over the container before securing the lid.
 Keema will freeze for up to 2 months.
-When you’re ready to eat, let it defrost in the frige overnight.
+When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm it on the stove and prepare your sides.

 ----